gottacatchenall/ms_map_territory_sdm/manuscript.md

 given the rise of species distribution modeling as both a field of study and imperative for ecosystem management over the last several decades.
 But, species are composed of discrete objects---individual organisms that occupy points in space that move through time.
 The location of every individual organism of a particular species at a particular time is an observable value, which we could feasibly write down.

-Yet in most cases the number of individuals of a species becomes large enough that it is not practical to observe the location of individuals across time.
+In most cases the number of individuals of a species becomes large enough that it is no longer practical to observe the location of every individual across time.

 A species distribution is not some inherent property of nature that belongs to a